rPowDS/my-python-task-manager/README.md

 Data Filtering: Using a list comprehension to create a filtered list of pending tasks.

-Data Visualization: Building a proportional text-based bar graph.
+Data Visualization: Building a proportional text-based bar graph in the terminal.

 Software Design: Structuring the code into distinct sections for Data, Task Management, and UI.
-# my-python-task-manager